binbows/binbows/README.md

 - 👀 I’m interested in level design.
 - 🌱 I’m currently learning nothing atm.
 - 💞️ I’m looking to collaborate on nothing atm.
-- 📫 How to reach me binbows#9857 is probably the best.
+- 📫 How to reach me binbows is probably the best (on discord that is).

 <!---
 binbows/binbows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.